karmaNeggs/MIRaGE/README.md

 # MIRaGE
-Programs set for Music Information generation and Genre detection
+Set of programs and models for Music Information generation and Genre detection

 ## List of Raw data sources